enterprise-lms-platform/tasc-lms-backend/README.md

 This repository contains the backend for the **TASC Learning Management System (LMS)**, built using **Django**, **Django REST Framework**, and **JWT authentication**.
 The goal of this backend is to provide a **secure, scalable, and well-documented API** that supports individual learners, organization-based learners, and internal TASC operations.

----

-## 🎯 Current Status

-**Milestone 1 & 2 – Core Infrastructure & Features: ✅ COMPLETE**

-The backend is now **100% ready for frontend integration**.
-All core models, serializers, and API views have been implemented across the four main modules: Accounts, Catalogue, Learning, and Payments.

----

 ## 🔐 Authentication & User Management